staticpagesjs/cli/README.md

   controller: ./controllers/my-home-controller.js
 ```

-> Controllers can be stored along with the \*.md/\*.yaml/data files in your local repository.
+> Tip: Controllers can be stored along with the \*.md/\*.yaml/data files in your local repository.

 ## Missing a feature?
 Create an issue describing your needs.
 If it fits the scope of the project I will implement it or you can implement it your own and submit a pull request.